eh-am/csc309-digitaleducators/TA-README.md

 To just run the application, you are better to run the production version, to do that, you have three options:
 - Access our deployed application on http://digitaleducators.herokuapp.com/
-- Access our builded version with the following commands: cd dist npm start --production
+- Access our builded version with the following commands:' cd dist npm install npm start --production

 - Install all the necessaries development tools to build our application (it